csbg/SplineOmics/docs/articles/get_started.md

 Three comments about the characteristics the input data should have:

-- The data must not contain any NA values or other special values, and must consist only of numbers.
-For example, the original proteomics data contained some NA values, which were resolved in this case by imputation (replacing NA values with numbers).
+- The data must be a numeric matrix without non-numeric values.
+Partial `NA` values are tolerated by `limma`, but rows or columns that are entirely `NA` are rejected.
+For reliable results, imputation or filtering is still recommended — for example, the original proteomics data contained some `NA` values, which were imputed before this analysis.

 - All features of the data should ideally be normally distributed when analyzed with `limma`, which fits a linear model to each feature.